thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 - Use library-provided types (`TFunction` from i18next, Next's `instrumentation` types) instead of writing your own structural equivalents.
 Spend five minutes in the library's source before declaring a 20-line interface.
+- Type a wrapper from the component it wraps: intersect your own props with `ComponentPropsWithoutRef<typeof Icon>` so the wrapper accepts everything the wrapped component does.
+Anything built through Chakra's `createIcon` takes `Icon`'s props.
+- Pass real types across props.
+A boolean prop receives `true`, not `"true"`.
 - Use `as const` for lookup objects that should narrow.

 ### 6.3 React Compiler is enabled — delete your memos